Lumavate-Team/documentation/COMPONENTS.rst

      {
        "components": [
         {
-         'label': 'Name of the component in the studio.', 'icon': 'Relative path within the zip file to an SVG icon that will accompany the component in the studio.', 'tags': [`Array of Dynamic component Values used within widget and microservices to denote where the component-set can be used.
-A current list of Lumavate tags can be found below.`], 'type': 'Used when referencing the component.
-This must be a unique value that is different from all other component types in the command center.', 'properties':
+         "label": "Name of the component in the studio.", "icon": "Relative path within the zip file to an SVG icon that will accompany the component in the studio.", "tags": ["Array of Dynamic component Values used within widget and microservices to denote where the component-set can be used.
+A current list of Lumavate tags can be found below."], "type": "Used when referencing the component.
+This must be a unique value that is different from all other component types in the command center.", "properties":
          [
            {
-             'classification': 'Tab name',
+             "classification": "Tab name",
-             'section': 'Section name',
+             "section": "Section name",
-             'help': 'Help text for the property.
-Use Markdown to add additonal formatting to the help text', 'name': 'Property name which will be used to reference this property', 'label': 'Property label',
+             "helpText": "Help text for the property.
+Use Markdown to add additonal formatting to the help text", "name": "Property name which will be used to reference this property", "label": "Property label",
-             'type': 'Property type --see property page',
+             "type": "Property type --see property page",
-             'default': 'Default value',
+             "default": "Default value",
-             'label': 'Display label',
+             "label": "Display label",
-             'options': {},
+             "options": {},
            },
            {
            // Array of Properties to be shown within the studio }
          ],

-         'template': '<component-tag property1='{{componentData.property1}}'></component-tag><Additional template information can be found below.>'
+         "template": "<component-tag property1='{{componentData.property1}}'></component-tag><Additional template information can be found below.>"
         }
       ],
       "styleData": []